swank-rats/docs/in/image-processing/image-processing.md

 ### Video quality and resolution
 For our project we use the webcam LifeCam HD-3000 from the manufacturer Microsoft.
 We decided to use 720p resolution for the streaming.
 This allows us to provide the clients a gaming environment in a today acceptable resolution without too much traffic through the transmission.
 Therefore the system need following requirements

-- Intel Dual Core 3.0 GHz or higher
+* Intel Dual Core 3.0 GHz or higher
-- 2 GB of RAM
+* 2 GB of RAM
-- 1.5 GB
+* 1.5 GB
-- USB 2.0 required
+* USB 2.0 required

 The maximal resolution for motion video is 1280 X 720 pixel for still image 1280 X 800.
 The webcam has a maximal image rate up to 30 frames per second and a 68.5 degree diagonal field of view.
 The other image features of the webcam are

- Digital pan, digital tilt, vertical tilt, swivel pan, and 4x digital zoom
+* Digital pan, digital tilt, vertical tilt, swivel pan, and 4x digital zoom
-- Fixed focus from 0.3m to 1.5m
+* Fixed focus from 0.3m to 1.5m
-- True Color - Automatic image adjustment with manual override
+* True Color - Automatic image adjustment with manual override
-- 16:9 widescreen
+* 16:9 widescreen
-- 24-bit color depth
+*24-bit color depth

 ### Latency
 TODO what we want

-### Connection loss
-TODO what should happen

 ## Architecture
 TODO Architecture diagram